freakinhuge/bootstrap-101/pages/layout/grid.md

 ### Mix and match

 Don't want your columns to simply stack in some grid tiers?
 Use a combination of different classes for each tier as needed.

-See the example below for a better idea of how it all works.
++++

 <div class="bd-example-row">
 <div class="container">